 In the following year, I even made a little sport out of guessing the distance of full moons without knowing the numbers, and it worked quite well.
 To do this properly the moon has to be reasonably high in the sky and away from distracting foreground objects: the moon illusion – the illusion by which a moon near the horizon looks extra large in size – must not be allowed to play a role.
 Just take in the unobstructed sight (and look how much surface detail of the maria one can actually see with the unaided eye, while you’re at it).

 Since then I have repeated the ‘blind’ test a couple of times, by deliberately not caring for the distance of the moon and only looking it up when an accidental sighting of the (nearly or totally) full moon made it appear particularly large: was in the closest 1/3 of its orbit every

 The fact that the ellipticity of the lunar orbit can be detected with the unaided eye and without any technical means also raises the question whether that may have happened already in antiquity (which could have led thinkers to question that everything in the cosmos was going around in perfect circles).
 I have tried to find literature on that topic but couldn’t find conclusive answers.

-Bottom line: There’s a supermoon on the weekend of July 11-13, 2014, and many will tell you that you can’t discern the supermoon’s extra large size with just your eye.
+Bottom line: Many will tell you that you can’t discern the supermoon’s extra large size with just your eye.
 Daniel Fischer in Königswinter, Germany says that’s not true.

 Members of the EarthSky community - including scientists, as well as science and nature writers from across the globe - weigh in on what's important to them.
 Photo by Robert Spurlock.